-Insert a representative retrofit roof drain into a vertical plumbing pipe large enough to receive the retrofit roof drain stem and the backflow seals.
+Insert a representative retrofit roof drain into a vertical plumbing pipe large enough to receive the retrofit roof drain stem and the backflow seal.
 Seal the existing plumbing pipe below the drain stem-to-plumbing pipe juncture.
-Affix a vertical pipe at least 10 ft. long (3.05 m), but of any convenient diameter that can be sealed to the drain body so that water can flow through the pipe and into the seal between the plumbing and the backflow gasket.
+Affix a vertical pipe at least 10 ft. long (3.05 m), of an appropriate diameter that can be sealed to the drain body so that water can flow through the pipe and to the seal between the plumbing and the backflow seal.
+Alternative test setups are also possible in which a fixture/apparatus can be used to apply an equivalent pressure to the seal.
+See commentary for examples.